Au revoir buses of Chinese tourists on the Champs Elysées. Welcome virtual personal shopping!

 In reaction to lockdown store closures and social distancing, luxury brands like Harrods and Prada have imagined new ways to engage with their consumers accelerating the digital transformation which started 20 years ago.

 According to the Business of Fashion, the luxury industry went through 3 waves of innovation.
 First the wholesale luxury business went digital with Net-a-porter as its poster child.
 Then challengers like Farfetch launched e-luxury platforms.
-Finally, the past 10 years have been the stage of interesting business models disruption – from renting haute couture with Rent the Runway, to peer-to-peer luxury goods marketplace like Depop, and new D2C brands like Aurate.
+Finally, the past 10 years have been the stage of interesting business models disruption.
+From renting haute couture with Rent the Runway, to peer-to-peer luxury goods marketplace like Depop, and new D2C brands like Aurate.
 All this time, traditional luxury brands have been selling through hybrid models combining traditional retail and direct-to-consumer sales in physical flagship stores.

-Let’s learn from the media industry.
-In the last century, it was selling physical products (newspapers and magazines) delivered regularly to your door or bought at the train station.
-The digitalisation of the economy made news free, dematerialised and accessible to anyone with internet access.
-Media had to reinvent their value proposition, leveraging their unique assets – journalists, community, etc, as well as organise themselves differently to deliver such propositions to their consumers.
-They learnt how to monetise quality, exclusivity and access.
-For example, WSJ+ offers exclusive premium perks for members including invites to member-only events, access to Journal-hosted talks, private museum tours and discounts on luxury goods.
+As a result, Media had to reinvent their value proposition, leveraging their unique assets – journalists, community, etc, as well as organise themselves differently to deliver such propositions to their consumers.
+They learnt how to monetise quality, exclusivity, and access.
+For example, WSJ+ offers exclusive perks for members including invites to member-only events and access to Journal-hosted talks.

 Having helped numerous brands invent new direct-to-consumer propositions in the media and consumer goods industry, there are 4 key elements that need to be considered.